 This strange approach on the part of the Creator is easily understood if one considers that He was opposed to any census, but required it because the firstborn failed in their responsibility.
 In that case this area of Exodus is not intended to be considered sequential in time.
 It is not in time order, but subject order.
 It is simply describing things related to the tabernacle.
 The mention of Aaron and his sons in chapter 27/28 and the sin offerings of chapter 29 cannot be taken as indications of timing relative to Exodus 32, and the golden calf.
 The timing of the Levites choosing (Deu 10:5, 8), the commanding of the required sacrifices (Lev 7:37-38, Num 28:6) and the timing of the census (Num 1:18, 2) are specified in other areas of Moses record.
 The timing always follows the episode of the golden calf.
 Like the tabernacle itself, these things were implemented in reaction to the golden calf and Moses plea to spare Israel.

-Actually Aaron came within a breath of being destroyed along with the rest of the troublemakers.
+Actually, Aaron came within a breath of being destroyed along with the rest of the troublemakers.
 "And the LORD was very angry with Aaron and would have destroyed him; so I prayed for Aaron also at the same time” (Deu 9:20).
-Did the Creator definitively choose Aaron as His high priest months before the tabernacle would be completed only to find that he was worthy of death days later?
+Did the Creator definitively choose Aaron as His high priest months before the tabernacle would be completed only to find that he was worthy of death days after being chosen?
 Aaron’s place in Exodus 27-29 is not as a firstborn priest, but as the high priest of the Levitical priesthood (Ex 28:1).

 The Hebrew mind that compiled the record of Exodus 25-30 was bringing together items related to the tabernacle.
 It was not overly concerned with the timing of that instruction, but rather the relative significance.
 Like the confirmation of the Sinai covenant the tabernacle was a major part of society in Israel.
 The timing was documented elsewhere.
 Lack of concern for the sequential ordering of a matter is not unusual in Hebrew accounts.